What Are SSAE 16, SSAE 18, SOC 1, and SOC 2? What Are They For?

 What Is SOC 2?

 The SOC 1 and SOC 2 reports come in two forms: Type I and Type II.
-Type I reports evaluate whether proper controls are in place at a specific point in time.
+Type I reports evaluating whether proper controls are in place at a specific point in time.
 Type II reports are done over a period of time to verify operational efficiency and effectiveness of the controls.

 Our Personal Guarantee